Skip to content

 Parameters:

-• name (string): Service name
+• name (string, required): Service name or ID

-Stops a running service.
+Starts a stopped service.

 Parameters: